Impact fee brings $9+ million to municipalities

 Pennsylvania’s tax on natural gas development generated $234 million in 2021, marking the second-largest amount ever returned to communities across the Commonwealth, the Pennsylvania Public Utility Commission reported.

 Pennsylvania county and municipal governments will receive the majority share of the funding for a wide range of local infrastructure, emergency response, community and environmental programs.
-In Potter County, municipalities and the county will share a combined total of $905,000.
+In Tioga County, municipalities and the county will share a combined total of $9,224,106.

 “Generating $2.3 billion in essential funding for state and local governments across all 67 counties, Pennsylvania’s unique natural gas tax is an effective policy that yields impactful results,” Marcellus Shale Coalition president David Callahan said.